kuyur/unicue/README.md

 Unicue
 ======

-Tools for converting character encodings.
+Tools for character encodings converting.

 ##How to build